SimpleDataLabsInc/prophecy-docs/docs/architecture/self-hosted/authentication/azuread-scim.md

 - Login via secondary emails registered with AzureAD is not supported in Prophecy.
 - De-provisioning of a user from Azure deletes that user from Prophecy and not deactivates it.
 As a result, a de-provisioned user will lose their personal projects in Prophecy.

-#### Requirements

-To provision users/groups to your Prophecy account using SCIM,

-- you must be AzureAD admin
-- you must be a Prophecy account admin.

 ### Enable SCIM Provisioning for _Prophecy Enterprise App_ in AzureAD